 Q: I would like to know if it’s possible to use a credit card to pay my mortgage?
 I’ve heard that it can be done with certain mortgage companies but don’t know where to turn to find our more.

 A: Well first of all, you know I’ve got to ask… are you looking to pay a mortgage with a credit card for purposes of convenience or leveraging this big monthly spending obligation in order to earn lots of reward points, miles or cash back?
-Or do you need to pay by credit card because you don’t have the funds on hand to make your payment?
+Or are you essentially borrowing the money with a credit card because you don’t have the funds on hand to make your payment?

-If it’s the latter, then this “how to” advice isn’t for you, as that would be an unfortunate case of kicking the can down the road (and if you haven’t seen this movie before, it doesn’t end well).
+If it’s the latter scenario, then this “how to” advice isn’t for you, as that would be an unfortunate case of kicking the can down the road (and if you haven’t seen this movie before, it doesn’t end well).
 If circumstances don’t allow you to service your mortgage I would recommend speaking to a financial planner, attorney or mortgage loan originator to explore options (i.e. loan modification, foreclosure, short sale, etc.).
 Simply saddling your credit card issuer with the payment, even for one month, thinking you’ll catch up later is not the answer.

-But if you want to know if it’s possible to pay your mortgage with a credit card in order to leverage such a large monthly spend category to earn cash back, reward points or miles, then keep reading!
+However, if you simply want to explore the possibility of paying your mortgage with a credit card in order to leverage such a large monthly spend category to earn cash back, reward points or miles, then keep reading!

 For starters, it’s important to point out that the real estate bubble and subsequent crash in the past decade literally changed everything.
 During the ’00’s there were all kinds of crafty ways to pay mortgages.
 However after the crash that all changed, largely because some banks got burned on one or both fronts since many are mortgage lenders and credit card issuers.
 During the crash both of these lines of business suffered huge losses due to customer defaults.
 Not to mention that capitalism itself almost collapsed during that turbulent period, but that’s too big of a topic to tackle here.

 What options exist in 2016?